 Too often we get so involved in our business working to get ahead that we forget to celebrate moments of victory.
 We don’t take time to reflect on what we accomplish.
 We miss moments of renewal, celebration, and recognition.
 These are valuable reminders of our success.
 These raise morale, help us to pause and reflect on what it takes to achieve.
 These are moments to shine the spotlight on people who have gone beyond normal dedication and commitment to achieve remarkable performance.

 “If I emulated you in any way as a creator today, send me a signal in the form of feedback in my world to let me know that you were noticing my efforts.
-And bring it in a way that I least expect, that wakes me up from this dream, and leaves no doubt that it has come from you, so that I am inspired to do this again tomorrow.”
-The voice of Joe Dispensa’s softly speaks to me at the conclusion of meditation
+And bring it in a way that I least expect, that wakes me up from this dream, and leaves no doubt that it has come from you so that I am inspired to do this again tomorrow.”
+The voice of Joe Dispensa softly speaks to me at the conclusion of the meditation

 Topics: Acute Myeloid Luekemia, Coach Advisor, Catalyst, Pearsons Law, leading and lagging indicators, Bone Marrow Transplant, Graft-Versus-Host Disease, Breaking the Habit of Being Yourself: How to Lose, Joe Dispensa